Skip to main content

 Young Writers' Camp (YWC)

-The San Diego Area Writing Project offers a variety of 5-day and 8-day programs for young writers.
-2023 YWC information coming next April!
+The San Diego Area Writing Project offers a variety of 5-day, 8-day, and/or 10-day programs for young writers.
+More YWC 2025 information and registartions coming soon!

 YWC Scholarship Opportunities

 A limited number of partial scholarships are available for students based on financial need.
-Applications are not currently available.
-Please contact the SDAWP for information.
+Applications are available now: YWC 2025 Scholarship Application.
+Please contact the SDAWP office for more information.

 Helpful Writing Tools